The Art of War - On Oak Wilt

 TRENCHING EFFECTS ON SOIL STRUCTURE AND ROOT INTERACTIONS

-The first essential information needed for improving trenching technologies for oak wilt control is to determine why trenches fail or why trench breakouts occur.
+The first essential information needed for improving trenching technologies for control of this disease is to determine why trenches fail or why trench breakouts occur.
 The principal reasons why trench breakouts occur usually vary with time after trench installation.
 Breakouts that occur within two years after trenching usually result from placing the trench too close to the infection center or not trenching deeply enough to sever all roots.
 Breakouts that occur after 2-3 years are likely the result of root re-grafting across the trench.
 Trenching causes changes in the physical properties of soil structure and subsequent root interactions that occur in trench backfill soil after trenching.
 These effects of trenching on soil structure and oak-root interactions set into motion a dynamic process that ultimately increases the chances for trench breakouts over time following trenching.

 PROBLEMS WITH TRENCHING

 One of the biggest problems associated with the mechanical cutting of trenches for oak wilt control involves the effects of trenching on soil structure and characteristics within the trench.
 Trenching creates a soil environment highly favorable for root growth.
 Farmers till the soil in their fields before planting for this very reason.
 Tilling the soil reduces the bulk density of soil by breaking up soil aggregates into smaller particles, rendering the soil friable and more favorable for root growth, penetration by rainfall, and infiltration by fertilizers and nutrients.
 For the same reason, no-till cultivation has been adopted as a farming practice in many areas of the U.S. to reduce soil erosion and weed growth stimulated by the loosening of soil structure that facilitates root growth of competitive weed plants.
 Trenching has the same effects on soil structure as tilling the soil.
 Backfill soil within the trench is loosened significantly (bulk density 1.22 g/cm3) relative to the compacted surrounding soil (bulk density 1.62 g/cm3) (Backhaus 2005).
 There are several consequences that result from these changes in soil structure due to trenching.
 Roots from the surrounding compacted soil seek to grow in this loose backfill soil because it provides the path of least resistance for root growth, expansion, and branching.
 Consequently, roots proliferate and penetrate into this loose trench backfill soil much more rapidly than in the adjacent, compacted soil on either side of the trench.
 The loosened backfill soil within newly-cut trenches also is a natural sink for water and nutrient flow into the ground, again because it is the path of least resistance.
 Water and dissolved nutrients tend to collect and accumulate within the loosened trench soil, further enhancing and stimulating new root growth from roots adjacent to the trench.
 The natural influx of tree root growth into this more favorable trench soil is promoted by all of the improvements in soil conditions that result from the trenching process.
 The cutting of oak roots by trenching induces the formation of fine (<5 mm-diameter), feeder roots in trench soil due to the loss of apical dominance.
 This same phenomenon occurs when apical meristems are cut in the upper parts of the tree resulting in the loss of apical dominance and the production of sucker sprouts on trunks and lateral epicormic branches.
 The production of lateral roots, due to the loss of apical root dominance in roots severed by trenching, leads to the proliferation of fine feeder roots in the loose backfill soil of newly-cut trenches.
 These feeder roots begin forming within a few inches of the severed ends of roots as soon as soil moisture becomes available.
 Trenches are generally backfilled immediately during the trenching process, allowing new root growth to begin forming usually after the next rain event.
 Most feeder roots are found within the top 18 inches (46 cm) of the soil surface where soil moisture is most available following a rain.
-Feeder roots also form from the cut ends of deeper roots sev The very high tendency of Texas live oaks to form root grafts and common root systems allows these species to utilize the ideal conditions within newly-cut trenches to initiate the formation of new fine feeder roots that readily graft with roots of other live oaks with which they come in contact.
+Feeder roots also form from the cut ends of deeper roots severed by trenching.
+The very high tendency of Texas live oaks to form root grafts and common root systems allows these species to utilize the ideal conditions within newly-cut trenches to initiate the formation of new fine feeder roots that readily graft with roots of other live oaks with which they come in contact.
 Because live oaks on both sides of the trench have roots severed by trenching, these trees send out an abundance of new feeder roots into trench soil creating conditions very favorable for the formation of new root grafts across the trench.
 It is for this reason that the TOWSP recommends uprooting all trees and disrupting or extracting the root system inside the trench in rural areas.

 TRENCH BREAKOUTS – WHY THEY OCCUR